 4.2MJ, or 1g is 4.2kJ.
-Testing the efficiency coupling of energy deposition, whether passive via via penetrators or explosive penetrators, is critical to assess and design the system.
+Testing the efficiency coupling of energy deposition, whether via passive via penetrators or explosive penetrators, is critical to assess and design the system.
 Conventional and nuclear explosives deliver a significant fraction of their energy into the blast wave via gas coupling for terrestrial detonations.
 Airbags in cars are another example of this.
 Designing an efficient energy conversion system for PI will be a critical step in its success.
 Ground testing in a large vacuum chamber, if necessary, could be done.
 To put this in perspective, imagine two 5000kg railcars that are oriented back-to-back with an explosive charge between them of 1g of TNT.
-This would achieve a speed of each car $v = (2E/m)^{1/2} = 0.92m/s$
+This would achieve a speed of each car of $v = (2E/m)^{1/2} = 0.92m/s$

-E = 4184J (1gTNT), m = 10,000kg
+$E = 4184J \ (1g TNT), \ m = 10,000kg$